Getting ready to send your next email blast and wondering what you can do to improve your results?

 If you want your audience to remain engaged with your content, you need to make sure you’re offering something of value.
 For some readers, that means offering a special discount or an exclusive promotion to your email list.
 For others that could mean offering a how-to article from your blog or a piece of content that’s more than just the typical sales pitch.

-Make it valuable, make it relevant, and most importantly, make it something your readers will thank you for time and time again.
+Make it valuable, make it relevant, and make it something your audience would thank you for.

 5. Measure your results

-Whether you’re trying to learn more about your readers, provide valuable content, or give your emails more purpose — your email reports can help.
+Whether you’re trying to learn more about your readers, provide valuable content, or increase sales — your email reports can help.

 Ready to get started?
 Log in and put these tips to work today.